Blockstream/gdk/docs/source/gdk-json.rst

 :public_key: Singlesig only.
 The user public key.
 :expiry_height: Multisig only.
                 The block height when two factor authentication expires.
-:script_type: Multisig only.
-Integer representing the type of script.
 :user_status: Multisig only.
 0 for ``"default"`` and 1 for ``"frozen"``.
 :subtype: Multisig only.
 For ``"address_type"`` ``"csv"``,
           the number of CSV blocks referenced in ``"script"``, otherwise, 0.